uBizzy/koseven/modules/userguide/guide/userguide/contributing.md

 First create an account on [GitHub](https://github.com/signup/free).

-You will need to fork the module for the area you want to improve.
-For example, to improve the [ORM documentation](../orm) fork <http://github.com/ko7/orm>.
-To improve the [KO7 documentation](../ko7), fork <http://github.com/ko7/core>, etc.  So, find the module you want to improve and click on the Fork button in the top right.
+You will need to fork koseven <http://github.com/koseven/koseven>.

 ![Fork the module](contrib-github-fork.png)